alaaAlfraih/Final_project/README.md

 Group/s:
 Mangers- group for control website, received problems to solve it, and accept and reject views.
-User- write thir thinks about place and write comment on another views, have account and profile to edit.
+User- write their thinks about place, write comment on another views, have account and his profile to edit

 All:
 -Homepage